PavanShetty3/Lever-Failure-Analysis/README.md

 ![](Internship/secondhead1.png)

 # 3) Data Visualization
-### This is a graphhical representaion of data which helps the users to understand the relationship between various attributes in the graph.
+### This is a graphical representation of data which helps the users to understand the relationship between various attributes in the graph.

 ### a) Bargraph to determine how many people have and do not have acute liver failure.
 ```